-- The RPP describes the national measures designed to prevent or prepare for the risks identified in the national and regional electricity crisis scenarios, pursuant to Article 11(1)(c) of the Regulation as well as point 3(1)(b) of the Annex thereto. - The RPP describes the agreed mechanisms for cooperation within the region and for ensuring appropriate coordination before and during the electricity crisis, including the decision-making procedures for appropriate reaction at regional level, pursuant to point 3(2)(a) of the Annex of the Regulation.
-The RPP describes the mechanisms in place for cooperation and for coordinating actions, before and during the electricity crisis, with other Member States outside of the region as well as with third countries within the relevant synchronous area pursuant to point 3(2)(c) of the Annex of the Regulation. - The RPP provides a framework for manual load shedding, specifying which categories of electricity users are entitled to receive special protection, pursuant to Article 11(1)(h) of the Regulation as well as point 3(1)(d) of the Annex thereto. - Member States consult a certain number of relevant stakeholders before they establish their RPP pursuant to Article 10(1) of the Regulation.
+- The RPP describe the region to which the Member State belongs (Annex to the Regulation) and which serves as a basis, among others, for the cooperation and assistance among Member States.
+Such region is defined by Article 2(1)(16) of the Regulation as a group of Member States whose TSOs share the same regional coordination centre and, until such centres are established, regions refer either to a Member State or to a group of Member States located in the same synchronous area, pursuant to Article 22 of the Regulation. - The competent authorities describe in the RPP the national measures designed to prevent or prepare for the risks identified in the national and regional electricity crisis scenarios, pursuant to Article 11(1)(c) of the Regulation as well as point 3(1)(b) of the Annex thereto.
+In addition, pursuant to Article 11(1)(e) of the Regulation and point 3(1)(a) of the Annex thereto, the RPP has to establish detailed procedures to be followed in electricity crises, including the corresponding schemes on information flows.
+Furthermore, the RPP has to describe the agreed mechanisms for cooperation within the region and with other Member States outside of the region as well as with third countries within the relevant synchronous area, pursuant to Point 3(2)(a) and Point 3(2)(c) of the Annex of the Regulation.

+- Member States consult a certain number of relevant stakeholders before they establish their RPP pursuant to Article 10(1) of the Regulation.
 The RPP must describe the mechanism used and the results of the consultations carried out for the development of the RPP, in accordance with point 5 of the Annex to the Regulation. - The competent authorities test periodically the effectiveness of the procedures developed in the RPPs for preventing electricity crises, with the involvement of relevant stakeholders and including the mechanisms to share information and cooperate, and carry out biennial simulations of electricity crises, pursuant to Article 12(3) of the Regulation as well as point 6 of the Annex thereto.